 decimal data type, then by default the precision (maximum number of digits) is 15 and the scale (digits after the decimal point) is 2.
 You can change these defaults with additional

-If you would like to import a custom field as an additional dimension then add
+If you would like to import a custom field as an additional dimension add the setting

 If the custom field can contain multiple values for a single issue then add